Omega and agemo subgroup: Examples

 has ℧(K) elementary abelian of order 4, but the set of squares is simply { 1, aa, bb }.
 Here the element aabb of ℧(K) is not a square, showing that ℧ is not simply the set of squares.

 Properties

-In this section, let G be a finite p-group of order |G| = pn and exponent exp(G) = pk have a number of useful properties.
+In this section, let G be a finite p-group of order |G| = pn and exponent exp(G) = pk.
+Then the omega and agemo families satisfy a number of useful properties.